Kinpzz/RCRNet-Pytorch/docs/index.md

 Q3: Is PDB fully-supervised or unsupervised?

 A3: PDB is fully-supervised during training but unsupervised during testing.
-Specifially, PDB is an algorithm for both video salient object detection and unsupervised video object segmentation and it is trained under fully supervision.
+Specifically, PDB is an algorithm for both video salient object detection and unsupervised video object segmentation and it is trained under fully supervision.

 ## Contact